NovaCat35/todo-list/README.md

 # todo-list
+Got a desire to keep track of
+Have you ever had any troubles keeping track of what you need to do in your life?
+Do you serve ZERO PURPOSE???
+Well fear not, I have the perfect solution for you.
+With this Todo-list, you can keep track of what YOU yourself need to do.
+It's simple and well worth your time.
+This Todo-list is fully customizable and fits every want and need. :)

 ## Challenges
-The constant addEventlisteners being called by different files that relies on other function and recreating the sameEventListeners was something that didn't catch my attention and cause a lot of frustrations with organizing everything in its own functions and module.
-This is the first time I had to think about the overall structure of my file instead of lumping everything in one.
-This project taught me how to organize better with foresight into planning and being aware of calling eventListeners functions.
+One of the biggest struggle of this project was dealing with event listeners.
+Dealing with adding and removing event listeners that is constantly being called by different files that relies on other function cause a lot of frustrations as the code grew more extensive.I learn the importance with organizing everything in its own functions and module and planning ahead.
+This project also taught me how to organize unique elements that are created better for future projects as I watch out to avoid similar mistakes.

-Making custom date buttons and priority dropdowns

-Set sidenav to close on project select & have better close transition, Search engine responsive

-global variables and event listeners calls cause me a headache, learn to remove and separate call logic and use global variable less if possible

-Learning to better manage states of element eventListener behaviors

 ## Build With
 - HTML